Thomas's London Day Schools: History

 In September 1995, David and Joanna Thomas's two sons, Tobyn and Ben, were appointed Principals, having worked in the schools for a number of years.
 In June 1998, a charitable foundation was formed.
 The aims of the charity, Thomas's Schools Foundation, are to assist certain parents financially with the education of their children and to run local community projects.
 In 1999, David and Joanna Thomas retired from active management of the schools, which are now run by Tobyn and Ben.
-Ben is also Headmaster of Thomas's, Battersea.
 In 2000 and 2001, a £4m construction programme was carried out to enhance the facilities at Thomas's, Clapham and Thomas's, Battersea.
 In 2002, an opportunity arose to improve Thomas's, Kensington through the acquisition of a nearby school, Lady Eden's.
 Lady Eden's was closed in Summer 2002 and its buildings converted to become the Lower School of Thomas's, Kensington.
-The existing buildings in Cottesmore Gardens were extensively refurbished and now house the Preparatory School.
+The existing buildings in Cottesmore Gardens were refurbished and now house the Preparatory School.
 The premises of Thomas's, Kensington are freehold.

 In 2004, Thomas's acquired a long lease on the buildings formerly owned by the London Institute for the Chelsea College of Art and Design in Hugon Road, Fulham.
 The school, which overlooks South Park, Fulham, was built from 1892 and could educate 1,200 children.
 The buildings have 35000 sqft and are set on a 1 acre site.
 A £1.3m refurbishment programme by the landlords commenced in January 2005 and Thomas's, Fulham opened in September 2005 as a co-educational preparatory school for children from 4 to 11 years old.

 In 2019 Thomas’s acquired a school site in Putney Vale from Hall School Wimbledon to provide further teaching space for all four Thomas’s preparatory schools.
-The same year, the school agreed to the purchase of the Royal Academy of Dance building in Battersea Square.
-Opening in September 2021, this will house Thomas’s Senior School, which will eventually extend the school's education to boys and girls up to the age of 18.
+Opening in September 2021, this housed Thomas’s Senior School.
+Thomas's Putney Vale closed in July 2025, staff and students transferred to the new site, Thomas's College in Richmond.

+In 2020 Thomas's Battersea was recognized by The Schools Index as one of the world's 100 leading schools and one of top 10 prep schools in the UK.

+In April 2023, the group appointed Oakley Capital as an investor to finance developments across its sites.
+Oakley took a minority equity stake in the company.

 School culture

-The school is known for its music and arts programme.
-The school employs a team of chefs who prepare a diverse menu of vegan, vegetarian, fish, gluten-free and dairy options.
+The school employs a team of chefs who prepare vegan, vegetarian, fish, gluten-free and dairy options.
 The meals are nut-free and minimise salt and sugar.
-Examples of lunches include chicken and chorizo jambalaya, pepper crusted salmon with garlic chickpeas, and lentil carrot soup with garlic dough balls.
+Examples of lunches include chicken and chorizo jambalaya, chicken katsu curry, crushed potato and sausages, and a baked potato option available for every lunchtime.
 The school participates in meat-free Fridays part of the Meatless Monday campaign.
 The school's menus change every three weeks to reflect the seasons.
 In 2022, dishes served at the school by the catering company Radish were reported to include cheddar and caramelized red onion quiche, vegetable and bean jambalaya, and roast chicken served with stuffing.